 Franking Credit – An imputed tax credit attached to a dividend.
 Essentially the company paying the dividend pays tax on that dividend so the investor is given a franking credit to avoid the dividend being taxed twice.
 To explain with an example – If a company earns $100 and pays 30% tax, they are left with $70 profit.
 If there is only one investor the company pays the investor $70 as a dividend.
 However, that $70 has already been taxed, so to avoid double-taxation, the company also gives the investors $30 in franking credits meaning the investor has a total assessable income of $100 ($70 dividend + $30 franking credit), which when taxed at 30% leaves the investor with their full dividend allocation.
 It is confusing, but the important thing to remember is franking credits reduce your taxable income.

-Index – A collection of stocks that provides a snapshot of the economy or a segment of the economy.
-This is again best explained by example – the ASX 200 index tracks the biggest 200 companies listed on the Australian stock market.
-In essence it averages out the performance of these 200 companies and gives you a snapshot of the performance of the Australian stock market.
+Index – A tool used to measure change over time.
+In investing, it is usually used to measure changes in price of an asset or a group of assets over time.
+They can be used to provide a snapshot of the performance of the economy or a segment of the economy.
+For example – the ASX 200 index tracks the biggest 200 companies listed on the Australian stock market.
 Other indexes that you should know are the S&P 500 (a basket of 500 of the biggest American stocks), Dow Jones Industrial Average (often shortened to ‘the Dow’ a basket of 30 of the biggest ‘blue chip’ American companies), NASDAQ Composite Index (The NASDAQ is a market that features a lot of technology stocks, and the composite index represents all stocks that trade on the market).

 Index Fund – A fund that follows an index.
 It is generally an extremely low fee investment option.
 For example, two index funds that follow the ASX 200 index are iShare’s ASX200 ETF (ASX Ticker Symbol: IOZ) and SPDR ASX200 Fund (ASX: STW)